-Randomisation of the data content is obtained by utilizing the length-31 Gold sequence scrambling of TS 38.211 [x], subclause 5.2 which is invoked by all physical channels prior to modulation and mapping to the RE grid.
+Randomisation of the data content is obtained by utilizing the length-31 Gold sequence scrambling of TS 38.211 [20], subclause 5.2 which is invoked by all physical channels prior to modulation and mapping to the RE grid.
 An appropriate number of ‘0’ bits shall be generated prior to the scrambling.

+For the test models, a single bandwidth part spans NRB RBs.

+It is assumed that the PDCCH DM-RS and PDSCH DM-RS to be quasi co-located with respect to Doppler shift, Doppler spread, average delay, delay spread, and, when applicable, spatial Rx parameters.

-Initialization of the scrambler and RE-mappers as defined in TS38.211 [xx] use the following additional parameters:
+Initialization of the scrambler and RE-mappers as defined in TS38.211 [20] use the following additional parameters:

-- [ = 1 for the lowest configured carrier, = 2 for the 2nd lowest configured carrier,…, = n for the nth configured carrier]
+- NIDcell=1 for the lowest configured carrier, NIDcell=2 for the 2nd lowest configured carrier,…, NIDcell=n for the nth configured carrier